CX CERTIFICATION & WORKSHOPS

 Certification is earned by attending the two-day experiential CX-PROTM training course and passing a 72-question exam.
 The CX-PRO certification demonstrates a fundamental level of knowledge Customer Experience Management and provides a statement of basic CX competency for individuals within their current role as well as to prospective employers.
 This listing is updated after each class has completed the requirements of the CX-PRO Certification.

-View the CX-PRO Certified Professionals
+View the List of CX-PRO Certified Professionals

 Next Improvement in Customer Experience (NICE) Workshops